 All Uniform Motion Calendar hearings will be conducted by video/telephone only, including uncontested dissolution of marriage hearings, or any other hearing that can be handled remotely.
-For an uncontested divorce, please provide the Court with a copy of the testifying party's driver license in advance, which should be uploaded in the Online Services System (OLS) as an attachment to the Final Judgment.
+For an uncontested divorce, please provide the Court with a copy of the testifying party's driver license in advance, which should be submitted by U.S. Mail or uploaded and attached to the Final Judgment.
 No parties should be physically present in the courtroom unless specifically instructed by the Court.
 This rule applies to self-represented litigants and court reporters as well as attorneys.
 In addition, only hearings that have been scheduled on the Online Scheduling System will go forward.

 Courtroom # 3 of the South Palm Beach County Courthouse should not be used as the place of hearing on notices of hearing.
 Instead, future notices of hearing must state that the hearing will be held by video/telephone conference call.
 Hearings must be set up with the telephone/video conference provider of your choice.